-As at January 11, 2022, the Company had 387,541,807 Common Shares issued and outstanding.
-Accordingly, a maximum of 38,754,180 Common Shares were available for issuance (representing 10% of the issued and outstanding Common Shares) pursuant to options, DSUs and RSUs granted under the Stock Option Plan, DSU Plan and RSU Plan, respectively, as at such date.
+As at January 10, 2023, the Company had 429,431,339 Common Shares issued and outstanding.
+Accordingly, a maximum of 42,943,133 Common Shares (representing 10% of the issued and outstanding Common Shares) were available for issuance pursuant to the Stock Option Plan, the RSU Plan and/or the DSU Plan.

-As at January 11, 2022, there were 17,466,250 options granted and outstanding under the Stock Option Plan (representing 4.5% of the issued and outstanding Common Shares), 475,000 DSUs awarded and outstanding under the DSU Plan (representing 0.1% of the issued and outstanding Common Shares) and 1,325,000 RSUs awarded and outstanding under the RSU Plan (representing 0.3% of the issued and outstanding Common Shares), leaving 19,487,930 Common Shares (representing 5.0% of the issued and outstanding Common Shares) available for grant of further options, DSUs and RSUs.
-The DSU Plan separately provides that the maximum number of Common Shares which may be issued in connection with the redemption of DSUs granted under the DSU Plan shall be 1,750,000 Common Shares, of which none have been redeemed.
-Accordingly, up to 1,275,000 DSUs are available for grant under the DSU Plan as at January 11, 2022, representing 0.3% of the issued and outstanding Common Shares.
+As at January 10, 2023, there were 18,085,000 options outstanding under the Stock Option Plan (representing 4.2% of the issued and outstanding Common Shares), 1,016,666 RSUs outstanding under the RSU Plan (representing 0.2% of the issued and outstanding Common Shares), and 485,537.097 DSUs outstanding under the DSU Plan (representing 0.1% of the issued and outstanding Common Shares).
+Accordingly, there is a maximum of 23,355,930 Common Shares (representing 5.4% of the issued and outstanding Common Shares) available for grant of further options, RSUs and/or DSUs.

+The DSU Plan separately provides that the maximum number of Common Shares which may be issued in connection with the redemption of DSUs granted under the DSU Plan shall be 1,750,000 Common Shares, representing approximately 0.4% of the issued and outstanding Common Shares, of which none have been redeemed.
+There are 485,537.097 DSUs outstanding as at January 10, 2023, and accordingly 1,264,462.903 DSUs remaining available for future issuance.